Mimerme/hash_pass/README.md

 # hash_pass
-Code literally stolen from the README of https://github.com/stepchowfun/hashpass.
-CLI version of HashPass and generates the same hashes as the HashPass Chrome Extension.
+Hashing code literally stolen from the README of https://github.com/stepchowfun/hashpass.
+This is a CLI version of HashPass and generates the same hashes as the HashPass Chrome Extension.

 ## Notes
 - I recomend making adding this script to your PATH or /bin/ folder so you can easily access it
-- Create a file named 'key' with your master password in plaintext if you don't want to keep typing it in
-- HashPass also copies to your clipboard automatically with 'xclip'.
+- HashPass can copy to your clipboard automatically with 'xclip'.
 Make sure your have it.
+- You can save your mater password and domains to a file in $HOME/.config/hashpass